engineerhead/engineerhead.github.io/_posts/2023-09-11-cosmwasm-rust-framework-tutorial-course-05.md

 			    .add_message("message", "Hello, World")
     )

 That's is it.
 We construct a new `Response` object by calling `new` method on it.
-Then we chain the constructor call with an `add_message` method which takes a key and message as inputs.
+Then we chain the constructor call with an `add_attribute` method which takes a key and message as inputs.
 Key in this case is `message` while `message` is "Hello, World".
 In next chapter, we are going to write test this basic functionality.